lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 #### Summary of Self Attention Encoding

 1. **Input Embedings**:
-   - We take our input words, process them, and retrieve static embeddings
+   - you take our input words, process them, and retrieve static embeddings
    - This only happens in the first encoding layer

 2. **Positional Encoding**: